lexusus735/DataWarehouse-SQL-Data-Analysis/README.md

 ---

-## 🤝 Acknowledgements
+## Acknowledgements

-Thanks to [CodeWithBaraa](https://github.com/codewithbaraa) for providing the base knowledge and structure that inspired this project.
+Thanks to [CodeWithBaraa](https://www.youtube.com/@DataWithBaraa) for providing the base knowledge, tutorial guide and structure that inspired this project.

 ---

 ## 📄 License

 This project is licensed under the [MIT License](LICENSE).

----

-Let me know if you'd like sample Power BI dashboards or dummy diagrams to plug in temporarily.